AndrewEllis93/Print-Tuning-Guide/articles/determining_motor_currents.md

 - Most 1.8° motors already have way more performance than you realistically need.
 0.9° motors are more sensitive, however.

 - The ideal current is usually somewhere in the middle.
-Experiment with different motor currents and [:page_facing_up:test how they affect your maximum speeds/accels](/articles/determining_max_speeds_accels.md).
+Experiment with different motor currents and [:page_facing_up: test how they affect your maximum speeds/accels](./determining_max_speeds_accels.md).

 ---------------------------------